CGuard: Efficient Spatial Safety for C: Evaluation

 Most changes were related to the size-invariant, and these were the easiest to fix.
 We found that for most of these cases, \toolname threw an exception at the allocation point itself.

 In some cases, the frontend generated an integer comparison instead of a pointer comparison.
-In most cases, these conversions were done for ``!'' style comparison.
-We refactored the code by rewriting them in a way that the frontend generated a pointer comparison.
+These conversions were typically done for ``!'' style comparison.
+We refactored the code so that the frontend generated a pointer comparison.
 In the future, we plan to extend the frontend to avoid the need for these changes.

 In {\tt gcc}, pointers are used as integers in comparisons, array indexes, and hash table keys.
 In all these cases, we changed the source code to reset the pointers' tags.
-In the {\tt Phoenix} map-reduce library, a pointer is accessed in assembly.
-To support this case, we reset the tag before accessing the memory.

-To summarize, most benchmarks didn't require any refactoring.
+\ignore{To summarize, most benchmarks did not require any refactoring.
 Even for large applications e.g. Apache, we needed refactoring at only one place.
-This indicates that our technique can be used in practice.
+This indicates that our technique is feasible.
 We also ran {\tt gcc}, {\tt perlbench}, and {\tt apache} without the size-invariant modifications. \toolname could successfully run {\tt perlbench} and {\tt apache} without any additional overheads.
 This is because the parts of code that require size-invariant modification are not on the hot path.
-However, we couldn't run {\tt gcc} because it uses a custom allocator that uses system allocator in the backend.
-As a result, most of the objects are large for which \toolname can't retrieve the base address during the size-invariant violations.
+However, we could not run {\tt gcc} because it uses a custom allocator that uses system allocator in the backend.
+As a result, most of the objects are large for which \toolname cannot retrieve the base address during the size-invariant violations.} To summarize, most benchmarks did not require any refactoring.
+Even for large applications e.g. Apache, we needed refactoring at only one place.
+This indicates that our approach is feasible.
+We tried to run {\tt gcc}, {\tt perlbench}, and {\tt apache} without the size-invariant modifications to test our size-invariant recovery mechanism. {\tt Perlbench} and {\tt apache} ran successfully without additional overheads because parts of code that require size-invariant modification are not on the hot path.
+However, {\tt gcc} crashed because it employs a custom allocator that uses system allocator in the backend.
+As a result, most of the objects are large for which \toolname cannot retrieve the base address during the size-invariant violations.